paolobenve/myphotoshare/README.md

 ### version 2.5 (August 2, 2017):

-* keyboard navigation: arrows, pageup/down, esc, f (fullscreen), m (metadata)s/sec
+* keyboard navigation: arrows, pageup/down, esc, f (fullscreen), m (metadata)
-* added vertical swipe gestures: they are mapped on arrow up/down
+* added vertical swipe gestures on media (they are mapped on arrow up/down)
-* restored cache use in scanner
+* restored cache use in scanner: scanner is now faster on already scanned albums

 ### version 2.4.1 (July 26, 2017):